Genoma-Agency/db-sync/README.md

 Optionally update of records can be enabled; to optimize speed and memory consumption the md5sum of the fields concatenation is used to compare records.

+This application has been optimized for speed and minimum memory usage; it has been tested with valgring against memory leaks.

 ## Warning

 #### This application modifies database tables content.